cerealkill/opf/readme.md

 ### OPF - Ordered Pairing Functions
 ##### _for Python 3.7+ with support for arbitrarily large integers_

-Sub-second algorithm for pairing and unpairing non-negative integers up to 7MB long in my laptop.
+Sub-second algorithm for pairing and unpairing non-negative integers.
+Tests execute under one second with integers up to 7MB large in my laptop.
+Numbers larger than that take more, even minutes.

 Please contribute with more pairing and benhcmarks, maybe we find an underlying bottleneck we could fix! :)